lawn-alliance/aa-base-plugin/README.md

 ### Cloning from repo

-For this app we are assuming that you have all your AA projects, your virtual environement and your AA installation under one top folder (e.g. aa-dev).
+For this app we are assuming that you have all your AA projects, your virtual environnement and your AA installation under one top folder (e.g. aa-dev).

 This should look something like this: